Concepts

 # Steps and actions

-Recipe steps are executed every time the trigger event occurs.
-Recipes are required to have at least one step.
-The most basic step for a recipe is an action such as an action to create an organization in Zendesk.
+A recipe executes steps each time a trigger event occurs.
+Every recipe requires at least one step.
+The simplest step is an action, such as creating an organization in Zendesk.

-Workato steps can be actions, conditional actions, list actions, actions that call other recipes, try/catch, etc.
+Steps in Workato can include actions, conditional actions, list actions, actions that call other recipes, or try/catch blocks.

 # Datatree and datapills

-Every step, including triggers, brings data into the recipe.
-For example a new employee in Workday trigger would bring in employee data.
-This data is made available in the recipe via the datatree.
+Every step, including triggers, adds data to the recipe.
+This data is accessible in the recipe through the datatree.

-The individual data fields are called datapills.
-You can use the datapills in subsequent steps.
-You can read more about datapills here.
+The datatree contains individual data fields called datapills.
+You can use datapills in subsequent steps to map data to input fields.
+Learn more about datapills.

-The following is the output datatree for the trigger New Salesforce account.
-This datatree contains all the variables known to us and available for use whenever a trigger event occurs.
+The following screenshot displays the output datatree for the New Salesforce account trigger.
+This datatree lists all variables available when a trigger event occurs.

 Output datatree for New Salesforce account trigger